What is Surgical Removal of Wisdom Teeth?

 For these reasons, most people opt to have their wisdom teeth removed in their teens or early twenties, when their root structure has yet to fully develop.
 If you’re experiencing issues with your wisdom teeth or worry that you may in the future, schedule an appointment with Lytle, Tate & Stamper today.

 Looking for safe and efficient wisdom teeth removal in Pasadena, Glendale, and La Cañada?
-The experts at Lytle, Tate & Stamper are here to help.
+The surgeons at Lytle, Tate & Stamper are here to help.
 Call today for an appointment!